kaushikdaiv7/CS236-spark-hadoop-project/README.md

          http://127.0.0.1:8888/lab?token=<a_generated_token>
 ```

-Open the second url (the one that starts with `127.0.0.1`) to open Jupyter Lab.
-This is where you will be doing your work.

 You will be using Jupyter Notebook to run your Python/PySpark code.
 See the
 [Jupyter docs](https://docs.jupyter.org/en/latest/) for more info.

+Open the second url (the one that starts with `127.0.0.1`) to open Jupyter Lab.
+This is where you will find the jupyter notebooks for Task1 and Task2 named Task1Final and Task2Final.

-### Hadoop
+### Setting up Hadoop environment

 Running Hadoop code is a little more complicated.
 First, download the
 [Hadoop binaries](https://www.apache.org/dyn/closer.cgi/hadoop/common/hadoop-3.3.6/hadoop-3.3.6.tar.gz)
 and put the file in the `hadoop/` directory.
 Do not decompress the file.

-Then,
-run `docker compose build`.
+Then, run `docker compose build`.
 This will take about 10 minutes.

 To start the Docker container, run the command `docker compose up -d`.
 Note that
 we add `-d`.
 This is because we want to run the container in detached mode so we